 The 16 new nations added in the EU visa waiver list include 5 Nations from the Caribbean islands and 10 from the Pacific islands.
 The Caribbean islands include: Dominica, Saint Lucia, Trinidad and Tobago, Grenada and Saint Lucia.
 Those from Pacific Island are The Marshall islands, Micronesia, Palau, Tonga, Timor Leste, Nauru, The Solomon Islands, Vanuatu, Tuvalu and Kiribati.

-The Schengen visa waiver for Dominica passport holders it is a great addition to the list of advantages this program can offer:
+The Schengen visa waiver for commonwealth of Dominica passport holders it is a great addition to the list of advantages this program can offer:

 - The most affordable among the citizenship by investment programs